Nuitka/Nuitka/README.rst

 Nuitka is **the** Python compiler.
-It is a seamless replacement or extension to the Python interpreter and compiles **every** construct that CPython 2.6, 2.7, 3.2, 3.3, 3.4, 3.5, and 3.6 have.
+It is a seamless replacement or extension to the Python interpreter and compiles **every** construct that CPython 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6 have, when itself run with that Python version.

 It then executes uncompiled code, and compiled code together in an extremely compatible manner.

 You can use all Python library modules or and all extension modules freely.
 It translates the Python into a C level program that then uses "libpython" to